Diel protein-level regulation of plant cell processes

 Outstanding questions in diel plant cell regulation

-Despite the circadian clock being extensively studied, there remains a number of gaps in our knowledge of how this occurs systemically across the regulatory landscape.
+Despite the circadian clock being extensively studied, there remains major gaps in our knowledge of how this occurs systemically across the regulatory landscape - bridging the transcription - translation gap.

 (Mehta, Krahmer and Uhrig 2021 - TPJ)